 by Sasha Alyson

-In October 2010, criminally sloppy sanitation at a U.N. camp led to a cholera outbreak in Haiti.
+In October 2010, criminally bad sanitation at a U.N. camp led to a cholera outbreak in Haiti.
 Some 10,000 people died.

 Any large institution will inevitably make mistakes, sometimes big ones.
 Our real insight comes from what it does next.
 Does it try to make things right?
 Or does it just hustle to protect itself?
-We need to learn from the U.N.’s response to the cholera epidemic.
+We need to learn from the U.N.’s response to the cholera epidemic which it created.

 Destroy the evidence.